Does delivery and environmental impact have to be a package deal?

 Do your customers consider the environmental impact of all their choices?
 Probably not.
 Would having it highlighted help them to reconsider if they actually need that package tomorrow?
 It’s absolutely worth a shot.

 Undoubtedly the most effective way to stop people from choosing next-day delivery – simply don’t offer it!
-If you do opt for this route, be sure that you make your reasoning clear and cost savings and environmental benefits of greener options are apparent.
+If you do opt for this route, be sure that you make your reasoning clear and cost savings and environmental benefits of sustainable shipping are apparent.
 It’s important that you educate your customers about the thinking behind your choice.
 This will help to protect your brand from any negative feelings of frustration, and also make them think twice before selecting speedier delivery options with brands that do offer this option.

 Ask customers to offset the additional impact that their delivery will create (or at least give them the choice to).
 This is a great way of raising awareness of the issue and putting a measure in place to reduce the overall impact.
 Partnering with a carbon offsetting solution that can be integrated into your checkout will keep this process seamless.